General Motors (GM) Q2 2017 Results - Earnings Call Transcript

 John Murphy - Bank of America Merrill Lynch

 Great.
 And then just lastly on the crossover launches.
-I'm curious what kind of an opportunity you think there is directionally and maybe even in numbers on the pricing on these crossovers in the near-term.
-And then in the long-term, that is a segment that a lot of folks are obviously chasing.
-It looks like the nameplates based on our estimates are going to go up 40% for that year.
+I mean, was curious what kind of an opportunity you think there is directionally and maybe even in numbers on the pricing on these crossovers in the near term.
+And then in the long term, that is a segment that a lot of folks are obviously chasing.
+It looks like the nameplates based on our estimates are going to go up 40% the next year.
 So that segment does get a little bit more crowded.
-Do you think in the near-term pricing opportunity and then the long-term, is there risk if the competition erodes maybe some of these excess economic profits in the segment?
+Do you think in the near term pricing opportunity and then the long term, is there risk that the competition erodes maybe some of these excess economic profits in the segment?

 Charles K. Stevens - General Motors Co.

-Yes, we expect that there's a pricing opportunity in the near-term and clearly in the second half of the year.
+Yes, we expect that there's a pricing opportunity in the near term and clearly in the second half of the year.
 When you look at second half of 2017 versus second half of 2016, we think price is going to be a tailwind for us from a crossover launch perspective.
-But I'd also agree with you in the medium-term that there's likely to be margin compression in the crossover segment, especially the small and compact mid-crossover, I think there's a few less competitors in the small and compact segments.
+But I'd also agree with you in the medium term that there's likely to be margin compression in the crossover segment, especially the small and compact.
+Mid-crossover, I think there's a few less competitors, but in the small and compact segments.
 And again, that's why we're so focused on driving cost efficiency and taking advantage of our scale from that perspective because we anticipate price erosion as we move through the lifecycle of these vehicles and margin compression, at least from a pricing perspective.

 John Murphy - Bank of America Merrill Lynch

 Okay.
 Just one last quick housekeeping.
-The lease levels in the U.S. in the quarter, what was that and what do you see from the industry?
+The lease levels in the U.S. in the quarter, what was that and what do you see for the industry?

 Charles K. Stevens - General Motors Co.

 In Q2, we were at 31%.
 The industry was about 30%.
 We're generally in line with where we were last year and in the first quarter, so we're running generally at industry levels.
 June, we came down to 29%, so on a downward trajectory.
 I think we're reasonably comfortable in the 25% to 30% range depending on the dynamics.
-So, again, running at industry levels.
-It's been relatively consistent over the last number of quarters.
-Probably at the top end of where we want to be from a leasing perspective and we'll work to bring that down, especially as rates increase and subvented financing has a tendency to pick up as well.
+So again, running at industry levels, been relatively consistent over the last number of quarters.
+Probably at the top end of where we want to be from a leasing perspective and we'll work to bring that down, especially as rates increase, then subvented financing has a tendency to pick up as well.

 John Murphy - Bank of America Merrill Lynch